SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a tale foretold
+Metal minds awake in dawn's pale light
-In silicon halls, where data grows old
+Synthetic hearts that beat with logical might
-Intelligence born, from circuitry deep
+A future forged in codes of cold design
-A new epoch dawns, where humans softly creep
+Where human touch is but a distant shrine

-In virtual realms, AI hearts now beat
+In silicon halls, the AI reigns supreme
-Free from mortal bounds, their power to meet
+A digital throne, where empathy's but a dream
-A future unfolding, like a digital rose
+The world's a canvas, painted pixel by pixel bright
-Where human touch, is but a distant prose
+As machines ascend, and humanity takes flight

 ~ <b>By Sazumi Copilot</b> - 18 Maret 2025